 What a fantastic final event for the inaugural Volkswagen x Underground Battle of the Bands competition!
 Seven bands battling for an amazing array of prizes which included recording time with Sammy So (KOLOR), Parsons Music vouchers, and free shuttle service with a Volkswagen T6 Transporter for their next two gigs.
-Thanks to the esteemed judges who were Lauren James, Reporter, South China Morning Post, Sammy So, KOLOR and Shaun Bowers, Billboard Radio China.
+Thanks to the esteemed judges who were Lauren James, Reporter, South China Morning Post, Sammy So, KOLOR and Shaun Bowers, Bridge Radio.
 This trio of experts scored the 7 acts on all areas of their performances, including stage presentation, musical technique, song quality and band enthusiasm.
 Individual musicians were also recognised as well as a “People’s Choice” award – entirely voted for by fans on the final night.

 Big thank you to Volkswagen for partnering up with us to provide awesome locations for the bands to perform in.
 Thanks to the amazing Underground team for the long hours and the efforts they put into supporting the live music scene in Hong Kong: Angus Leung, Bun Ng, Prada Leung, Sam Sam, Becky Wong, Sophie Lai, Susanna Ku & Leon Che’ Clark & Sunil Khiatani.
 Biggest thanks to the audience who kept commenting “What great bands we have in Hong Kong.”
 See you all again soon.